Shopify/polaris-react/README.md

 ## Why Web Components?

 Polaris Web Components provide a more **technology-agnostic foundation**.
-They work with every framework as well as plain JS and server-rendered sites, enabling more Shopify App developers across more platforms to use Polaris.
+They work with every framework as well as plain JavaScript and server-rendered sites, enabling more Shopify App developers across more platforms to use Polaris.

 ## About this repo